Adrien-Pannatier/BIO482_miniproject/README.md

-# Neuronal Cell Type Classification Project
+# BIO-482 Miniproject - Neuronal Cell Type Classification

 Neurons play a crucial role in cognitive function, and understanding and categorizing the diversity of different cell types are essential for comprehending key aspects of brain function.
 This project aims to develop a robust classifier for neuronal cell types, enhancing our ability to characterize and differentiate various neurons.